 George was the son of unknown parents.
 The date and place of his birth have not been found.

-He died in 1837 in Lincoln County, Tennessee.
+He died in 1837 in Lincoln County, North Carolina.

 Note on spelling- Blakemore is also seen as Blackmore, Blackamore, Blackemore, finally ending with Blakemore